Move with confidence with Armishaws - get a fast, free quote...

 For removals to and from Berlin.

-If you are looking to move to Berlin, we can offer a bespoke, specially designed removals service tailored for your exact needs.
+If you are looking to move to Berlin, we offer a bespoke, specially designed service tailored for your exact needs.
 We have specialist knowledge in European removals, and regularly run removals to Germany, and have been helping our customers relocate to Berlin for many years.

 The city itself is beautiful, and its history, culture and scenery attracts visitors from all over the world.
 Berlin proves to be a popular location with those from the UK looking to move to Germany.

 Our aim is to help your move to Berlin be as simple, pleasant, and hassle-free as possible.
-We offer complete start-to-finish removal services, and have over 20 years experience in European Removals.
+We offer complete start-to-finish services, and have over 20 years experience in European Removals.
 We have held the industry recognised quality certification that is specifically aimed at furniture removals for the benefit of the private individual, and continue to be assessed regulary on our staff, services, administration and procedures- to ensure we consistently meet the high standards required and expected.

 • Collection from anywhere within the UK

 • A full survey by one of our European Specialists

 • Electronic and photographic inventories utilising handheld computers and digital cameras.